-The gradual thinning hair or sudden hair reduction that happens to one in every three women may have different causes, but luckily, for each case, there’s a solution!
-If you notice you’re losing more hair than usual for longer than three months, it is time to look for what’s triggering the unusual shedding to know how to fix it.
-Here are the leading hair fall (or telogen effluvium) reasons, and the steps you have to take to help your strings keep healthy and strong.
+The gradual thinning or sudden hair reduction that happens to one in every three women may have different causes, but luckily, there’s a solution for each case!
+So if you notice you’re losing more hair than usual for longer than three months, it is time to look for what’s triggering the unusual shedding to know how to fix it.
+Here are the leading hair fall (or telogen effluvium) reasons and the steps you have to take to help your strings keep healthy and strong.

 In periods of high stress, women’s bodies can produce more androgen, the male hormones that cause hair loss.
 Stress can cause loss of appetite; hence, the hair won’t get the nutrients it needs.
 Very important is not to become even more stressed when you realise you’re losing more hair than usual.
 Remember to keep a healthy diet, exercise and get enough sleep.
 We cannot emphasise enough the importance of a good night’s sleep, which you’re probably not having if you’re stressed.
 To help you overcome this problem, try a soothing Chamomile tea or Valerian capsules before going to bed.

-Balanced hormones regulate our bodies, but when imbalanced, can cause among other problems, the terrible hair loss.
-An excess of androgen, the male hormones, affects the hair, especially in women with hair loss genetic predisposition.
+Balanced hormones regulate our bodies, but when imbalanced, they can cause, among other problems, terrible hair loss.
+For example, an excess of androgen, the male hormones, affects the hair, especially in women with hair loss genetic predisposition.
 The pill can also trigger hair loss because the hormones that suppress ovulation cause your hair to thin.
 Hormonal imbalance is a complicated matter and one of the most common hair fall reasons.
-But do not try to solve it by yourself; don’t take anything without checking it with your doctor first.
+But do not try to solve it yourself; don’t take anything without checking it with your doctor first.